PersuasiveArchives/PortableVideoHost/README.md

 If you're using XAMPP, clone this github repository and place them to htdocs.

 WAMP:
-If you're using WAMP, clone this github repository and place them to www.
+If you're using WAMP, clone this github repository and place them to "www"